How gold open access may make things worseIn: science politics

 Of course, this is no surprise.
 After all, maximizing profits is the fiduciary duty of corporate publishers.
 For this reason, the recent public dreaming about how one could just switch to open access publishing by converting subscription funds to APCs are ill-founded.
 Proponents may argue that the intent of the switch is to use library funds to cover APC charges for all published articles.
 This is a situation we have already had before.
 This is what happens when you allow professional publisher salespeople to negotiate prices with our unarmed and unsupported academic librarians – hyperinflation:

-Given this publisher track record (and NPG’s and Emerald’s track record on APCs!), I think it is quite reasonable to remain somewhat skeptical that in the hypothetical future scenario of the librarian negotiating APCs with publishers, the publisher-librarian partnership will not again be lopsided in the publishers’ favor.
+Given this publisher track record (and the available current evidence such as NPG’s and Emerald’s track record on APCs, or the already now above-inflation increase in APCs), I think it is quite reasonable to remain somewhat skeptical that in the hypothetical future scenario of the librarian negotiating APCs with publishers, the publisher-librarian partnership will not again be lopsided in the publishers’ favor.

 The current scholarly publishing market is worth round US$10bn annually, so this is what publishers will shoot for in total revenue.
 In fact, if a lesser service (subscriptions) was able to extract US$10bn, shouldn’t a better service (open access) be able to extract 12 or 15bn from the public purse?
 Hence, any cost-savings assumed to come from corporate gold OA are naive and completely imaginary at this point.